ybhagwan/spring-petclinic_new/kubernetes/k8s/DEPLOYING.md

 ## Accessing the app deployed to your cluster

-> While Tilt is running you can access the application at [http://localhost:8080](http://localhost:8080)
+While Tilt is running, you can access the application at [http://localhost:8080](http://localhost:8080)

-For long-term use, determine the URL to use for the accessing the app by running:
+If Tilt is not running, then you need to find the `EXTERNAL-IP` for the Kubernetes service.
+Run this command:

 ```
-tanzu apps workload get spring-petclinic
+kubectl get service spring-petclinic
 ```

-To access the deployed app use the URL shown under "Workload Knative Services".

-This depends on the TAP installation having DNS configured for the Knative ingress.
+Now, you can access the PetCLinic app at `http://<EXTERNAL-IP>`.